samuel-rosa/spsann-doc/ppl.md

 assumption of a constant mean and variance is incorrect.

 The way how the location of every sample point is defined has another negative consequence.
-The optimized sample pattern is commonly formed by a single large cluster of sample points, with a few points scattered throughout the spatial domain.
-We say that the sample pattern is highly redundant, that is, poorly informative.
+The optimized sample configuration is commonly formed by a single large cluster of sample points, with a few points scattered throughout the spatial domain.
+We say that the sample configuration is highly redundant, that is, poorly informative.
 This is particularly inappropriate for variogram estimation due to the high correlation between the estimates of the variogram model parameters (MuellerEtAl1999).

-A solution to maximize the amount of information produced by a sample pattern is to divide the spatial domain into equal-size strata within which we distribute the sample points (PettittEtAl1993; deGruijterEtAl2006).
+A solution to maximize the amount of information produced by a sample configuration is to divide the spatial domain into equal-size strata within which we distribute the sample points (PettittEtAl1993; deGruijterEtAl2006).
 Because PettittEtAl1993 also wanted to sample all possibly relevant spatial scales, they